jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thus, the most important political question of our time is asking, "who controls mine?".

 The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and records of communication.
 Once we believe in Techvolution, we'll be player gods in our minds.
-But only when we control our own levers of power will we defeat antagonism, and become player gods in reality.
+But only when we control our own levers of power will we defeat antagonism, and become player gods in the Internet Age.

 ## Polar Bears in the Amazon